History of the Portuguese Communist Party: 1970s

-Six months after the Revolution, in October 1974, the party's seventh congress took place.
+Six months after the Carnation Revolution, on 20 October 1974, the party's seventh congress took place.
 More than a thousand delegates and hundreds of Portuguese and foreign guests attended.
 The congress set forth important statements that discussed the ongoing revolution in the country.
+The 36 members of the elected central committee had in the aggregate experienced more than 300 years in jail.
+On 26 December 1974, the PCP became the first legally recognized party.
 The 36 members of the elected Central Committee had spent more than 300 years in jail.

-On 12 January 1975, the Portuguese Communist Party became the first legally recognized party, after the opening of the legalizing process by the Supreme Court of Justice.
-Meanwhile, the revolutionary process continued.
-On 11 March 1975, the left-wing military forces defeated a coup attempt perpetrated by the right wing military connected to the former regime.
-This resulted in a turn of the revolutionary process to the political left, with the main sectors of the economy, such as the banks, transportation, steel mills, mines and communications companies, being nationalized.
-This was done under the lead of Vasco Gonçalves, a member of the military wing who supported the party and who had become prime minister of Portugal after the first provisional government resigned.
-The Party then asserted its complete support for these changes and for the Agrarian Reform process that implemented collectivization of the agricultural sector and the land in a region called the Zone of Intervention of the Agrarian Reform (ZIRA), which included the land south of the Tagus River.
-The Party took the lead of that process and drove it according to the party's program, organizing many thousands of peasants into cooperatives.
-That, combined with the party's strong clandestine organization and support of the peasants' movement during the preceding years in that region, made the southern regions of Portugal the major stronghold of the PCP.
+On 11 March 1975, the left-wing military forces defeated a coup attempt by rightists in the military.
+This resulted in a turn in the revolutionary process to the political left, with the main sectors of the economy, such as the banks, transportation, steel mills, mines, and communications companies, being nationalized.
+This was done under the lead of Vasco Gonçalves, a member of the military wing who supported the party and who had become prime minister after the first provisional government resigned.
+The party then asserted its complete support for these changes and for the Agrarian Reform process that implemented collectivization of the agricultural sector and the land in a region named the "Zone of Intervention of the Agrarian Reform" or "ZIRA", which included the land south of the Tagus River.
+The PCP took the lead of that process and drove it according to the party's program, organizing thousands of peasants into cooperatives.
+Combined with the party's strong clandestine organization and support of the peasants' movement during the preceding years in that region, these efforts made the south of Portugal the major stronghold of the PCP.
+The party gained more than half of the votes in Beja, Évora, and Setúbal in subsequent elections.

+In the spring of 1975, as rumors of a communist takeover spread, relations between the communists and the moderate socialists deteriorated.
+Non-communist parties and the military attempted to exclude the PCP from government.
+The United States, several West European governments and political parties supported the Portuguese socialists against the PCP, which was supported by the Soviet Union although its focus shifted to Angola and other Portuguese colonies in Africa.